impactfitnessoakland.com

 3. Drilling thoracic mobility without loading it.
 Range you can’t produce under load isn’t functional range.
 We pair mobility drills with strength work in the new range — otherwise the range disappears within a week.
 See end range strength for the principle.

 4. Treating thoracic stiffness as the destination instead of an upstream cause.
 A client comes in with shoulder pain.
 The shoulder isn’t the problem — the thoracic spine is locked, so the shoulder is doing extra work.
 Treating the shoulder without restoring upstream mobility means the shoulder pain comes back as soon as load goes up.
+See also movement compensation.

 How do I know if my thoracic mobility is restricted?

 Three quick checks: stand against a wall with heels, hips, and head touching — can your hands reach overhead and touch the wall without flaring your ribs?
 Seated, hands on opposite shoulders — can you rotate each direction without your hips turning?
 Lying on your side — can your top arm reach across to the floor on the other side?
 If any of these are stuck, the thoracic spine is involved.
+In our Oakland gym we run this three-position screen at every new-client intake.

 How long does it take to improve thoracic mobility?